By Tracy Achen

 You may really want to keep the house; but can you realistically afford to pay the mortgage and expenses?
 Maybe your husband has proposed a one-time settlement instead of alimony.
 Do you know if it's a good deal or not?
 This is where a financial expert can come in handy.

-A certified divorce financial analyst is specifically trained to help people work through the financial issues of divorce.
+A certified divorce financial analyst (CDFA) is specifically trained to help people work through the financial issues of divorce.
 They also help their clients understand both the short and long term financial impact of any proposed divorce settlement.
 While a CDFA works with all types of clients, their services are especially beneficial to high-income couples and those who've been married a long time.

 A CDFA can help you understand financial issues such as: